Higher education - Postgraduate

 Graduate certificate/diploma: These qualifications are generally designed for specific vocational purposes — either the broadening of skills and knowledge already gained in an undergraduate program or the development of vocational skills and knowledge in a new professional area.
 The typical requirement is six months to a year of full-time study for the graduate certificate and one to two years of full-time study for the graduate diploma.
 Entry usually requires a bachelor degree or advanced diploma.

-- Coursework masters: These consist of coursework, project work and research in varying combinations.
+Masters degree (coursework): These consist of coursework, project work and research in varying combinations.
 Entry typically requires prior completion of a bachelor degree, a bachelor degree (honours) or a graduate certificate or diploma.